c64cryptoboy/ChiptuneSAK/docs/chirp_ir.rst

    :align: center

 The RChirp representation is quite different from the other intermediate representations in ChiptuneSAK.
 While the song is represented by the :ref:`RChirpSong` class, it contains no tracks.
 Instead, :ref:`RChirpSong` contains a list of :ref:`RChirpVoice` classes, each representing a single voice.
-The distinction is made because voices, unlke tracks, reflect the underlying hardware.
+The distinction is made because voices, unlike tracks, reflect the underlying hardware.

-The musical content of each :ref:`RChirpVoice` is contained in its ``RChirpVoice.rows`` member, which is a list of :ref:`RChirpRow` objects, each representing a tracker row.
+The musical content of each :ref:`RChirpVoice` is contained in its ``RChirpVoice.rows`` member, which is a list of :ref:`RChirpRow` objects, each representing a tracker row or the sound chip state after a play call update.

 However, the :ref:`RChirpVoice` can optionally contain the content in a separate format as well: as an :ref:`RChirpOrderList` that specifies patterns and repeats.
 The :ref:`RChirpOrderList` is a list of :ref:`RChirpOrderEntry` objects, which in turn point to :ref:`RChirpPattern` entries in the ``RChirpSong.patterns`` list for the song as a whole.